yoavravid/RedditUsernames/README.md

 ### Prerequisites

-In order to run the program you will need to install [python 2.7](https://www.python.org/getit/) (Add libraries)
+In order to run the program you will need to install [python 3](https://www.python.org/getit/)

 ## Development Process